 Students are required to provide an ASU ID card to receive many ASU services, gain access to educational records, or gain access into secure buildings, classrooms and labs.
 Each student admitted to ASU now may choose between the Pitchfork ID Check Card MasterCard® offered by MidFirst Bank1 and the basic Sun Card.
-The Pitchfork Card includes both ASU secure building access and Sun Devil Checking Account in a single card.
-Both cards act as official university IDs and cost \$25, which may be paid with cash, check, Visa®, MasterCard®, or applied to the student's university account.
+The Pitchfork Card is an official ASU student photo ID and a Master-Card check card linked to Sun Devil Checking account.
+Both cards act as official university IDs and cost \$25\, which may be paid with cash, check, Visa®, MasterCard®, or applied to the student's university account.
 As proof of identity, students will need their ten-digit ASU ID and a legal photo ID (driver's license, passport, or Military ID, etc.).
 Call 480.965.CARD (2273), or visit cardservices.asu.edu for more information.
 Both the Pitchfork Card and the basic Sun Card contain a 16-bit iCLASS® chip that allows easy access into classrooms and residence halls without the use of a key.